The Best Options to Open a Company in Vietnam

 Unlike other countries, Vietnam does not have a minimum capital requirement for foreign companies registering a company in Vietnam.
 Before a foreign company can expand in Vietnam, it must have approval from the Department of Planning and Investment.
 To receive that approval, the planned minimum capital contribution must comply with your company’s actual planned expenses.

-In working practice, it is possible to set up a service company with as little as USD 3,000.
+In working practice, it is possible to open a company in Vietnam with as little as USD 3,000.
 For a manufacturing company, the funds set aside should be more than the cost of machinery.

 A common starting amount of capital on hand in Vietnam is USD 10,000.
 This is a lot less than minimum amounts in other countries, for example, in Indonesia, it is USD 175,000.
 Some special business lines in Vietnam including language centers, real estate companies, and vocational schools do have a set minimum capital requirement, your company should carefully consult government regulations.